pavlozt/ansible-role-fluent-bit/README.md

     match: cpu_default
     path: /dev/null
 ```
-**IN CASE IT IS REQUIRED TO HAVE TOW KEYS WITH THE SAME NAME IN A CONFIGURATION DICTIONARY IT CAN BE SPECIFIED USING THE FOLLOWING FORMAT**
+**IN CASE IT IS REQUIRED TO HAVE TWO KEYS WITH THE SAME NAME IN A CONFIGURATION DICTIONARY IT CAN BE SPECIFIED USING THE FOLLOWING FORMAT**
 <br>
 For example:
 ```